Parson's Inn: History

 The Port Curtis Dairy Association was formed in 1906 and opened a dairy co-operative in Gladstone and in Rockhampton in 1928.
 This provided the opportunity for the development of the dairy industry in the area.
 For many years, until the late 1950s, the property on which Parson's Inn was located was run as a dairy farm.
 Walter Parsons lived in a 2 storeyed house nearby, the frame of which is still standing, while a family who worked on the farm occupied the inn.
 The property passed to Edwin Miles Parsons in February 1961.
-In 1970 it was surrendered to the Crown and a new Deed of Grant issued on 31 March 1971 for 491 acre to allow for road resumptions.
+In 1970, it was surrendered to the Crown and a new Deed of Grant issued on 31 March 1971 for 491 acre to allow for road resumptions.
 The land passed to the current owner, also a family member, in 1982.

-It is over 35 years since the building was occupied and it was used until recently for storing hay.
+It has been over 35 years since the building was occupied, and it was used until recently for storing hay.
 A storm is said to have removed much of the cladding from the rear about 10–15 years ago.
-The stables behind the inn recorded in the National Trust's survey of 1981 have gone with no visible trace.
+The stables behind the inn, recorded in the National Trust's survey of 1981, have gone with no visible trace.
 The small pole-framed building standing in yards near the house is said to have been used as a dairy.
 Its age is unknown, but it may be contemporary with the inn as similar construction techniques have been employed.
 No family documentation relating to the inn is known to survive.